MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

     ![Specify name and description for new dashboard](./media/create-web-dashboard-alerts/web-console-new-dashboard-02.png)

-4. You can save the dashboard in an existing unsealed management pack by selecting the management pack from the **Management Pack** drop-down list or you can save the dashboard by creating a new management pack by clicking **New** next to the **Management Pack** drop-down list and provide a name, description and optionally a version number.
+4. You can save the dashboard in an existing unsealed management pack by selecting the management pack from the **Management Pack** drop-down list or you can save the dashboard by creating a new management pack by clicking **New** next to the **Management Pack** drop-down list and provide a name, description, and optionally a version number.

     ![Specify name and description for new MP](./media/create-web-dashboard-alerts/web-console-new-dashboard-03.png)